Jump to content Jump to search

 You can find the application documents on the website of the State Examination Office.

-The application for admission to the First Section of the Dental Examination must be accompanied by the following documents, either as originals or as certified copies:
+The application for admission to the First Section of the Dental Examination must be accompanied by the following documents:

 • a proof of identity